 On this day in 1814, the British begin bombarding Fort McHenry.
 Famously, a young lawyer named Francis Scott Key watched the battle from a nearby ship.
 The next morning, Key was relieved to see the American flag waving proudly above the fort.
 Americans had not surrendered!
-Key was inspired to write a poem that would later became our national anthem, the Star-Spangled Banner.
+Key was inspired to write a poem that would later become our national anthem, the Star-Spangled Banner.

 Our national anthem has been in the news lately, of course, partly because of the little-known third stanza of Key’s poem.
 That verse concludes: “No refuge could save the hireling and slave, From the terror of flight, or the gloom of the grave.”

 Is the song inherently racist?
 Historians disagree on Key’s motivations.
 Possibly, he was simply using language common to 18th-century ears but less common to our own.
 The words could be a more general reference to the British army, which included mercenaries and other troops purchased from German princes.